MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-translation.md

     > [!div class="mx-imgBorder"]
     > ![Text translation flow example.](media/text-translation-flow-example.png "Text translation flow example")

 Congratulations!
-You've created a flow that uses a sentiment analysis model.
+You've created a flow that uses a text translation model.
 Select **Save** on the top right and then select **Test** to try out your flow.

 ## Parameters
 ### Input